alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 Billing managers create and manage billing account and payment information.
 They can also view users and roles.

 You should assign a billing manager to your org before your service moves to production.
 We will send all payment requests to the billing manager.
-The org manager can also be the billing manager.
+An org manager can also be a billing manager.

 Contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) if you have any questions.